UCdavidUC/mty2020/AzureIoTEdge/IoT Edge on Azure (MTY 2020).md

 # Getting started

+In this guide it is described how to prepare your Azure and IoT Edge environments for our different labs and scenarios.

+Enjoy!

 ## Prepare your Microsoft Azure environment

 ### Create a Resource Group to group your resources

 * Create your resource group based on the region you want to provision your resorces.
-* Use a meaningful name so you can identify what it´s contents are.
+* Use a meaningful name so you can identify what the resoruce's group contents are about.

 ### Create an IoT Hub

 * IoT Hub is you device gateway to the cloud.
 * You can register your devices here and receive information from them such as: monitoring informacion, data gathered from the environment or the result of on Edge data processing.
-* With Azure IoT Device Provisioning Service in Azure you can update all of your devices or specific single or grouped devices on zero touch on-deman way.
+* With Azure IoT Device Provisioning Service (IoT DPS) in Azure you can update all of your devices or specific single or grouped devices on zero touch on-deman way.
 * Configure your IoT Hub on the available regions depending on the features you want to deploy. *
 * IoT Hub may require some time to provision.
 Please be patient :D and have a coffee in the meantime.
 * Once it is provision, you can go to the next step.